dtlafever/Kademlia/README.txt

      14. Suppose that node 3 has initalized FindNode to find node 11 when node 11 does not exist in the network.
 Return a fail after querying every node.
+     15.

+Note: It would probably be best to use K = 2 as a test.

 For a network with 10 nodes (ie, ids are between 0 and 9), this is what the network should look like: